 Create a list of sourcing opportunities

-Since every area is different, try to think of all the places you could source inventory to sell.
-The most popular places that resellers find their inventory when they start are thrift stores, yard sales, flea markets and clearance or discount stores.
-But there are so many opportunities out there that once you start reselling you’ll constantly be on the lookout for items you can sell.
+Since every area is different, but there are good deals to be found everywhere!
+Try to think of all the places you could source inventory to sell.
+The most popular places that resellers find their inventory when they start are thrift stores, yard sales, flea markets, and clearance or discount stores.
+But there are so many opportunities out there that once you start reselling, you’ll constantly be on the lookout for items you can sell.

 For yard sales, Craigslist, Facebook Marketplace and the Yard Sale Treasure Map app are all great places to look.

 I recommend checking out a few to see how their pricing is, what kind of inventory they have, etc. Don’t write off a store just because they didn’t have anything good the first time you go there.
 For most thrift stores, it’s all going to depend on donations, so trying the same one a few times will help you get a more accurate feel for the types of items you’ll be able to find.

 Successful resellers spend a lot of time researching and don’t just buy on a whim.
 On most marketplaces, you’re able to look at what has recently sold to give you an idea of what you should be looking for when you’re out sourcing.
 Remember you need to be able to sell an item for a much higher price to make a profit.

 Another great website for eBay is CheckAFlip.com where you can put in keywords and see what has recently sold and what is listed.
 So if you want to check a specific brand or kind of item you can do that.

 It’s important to remember that just because you like something, or it was expensive brand new, doesn’t mean it will sell.
 Some items you can buy at retail price and sell for a good profit, while some items you can buy for $1 and never sell.
 It all depends on the market and what’s in high demand.